ammop/Laughter/README.md

 ### CSV Editor
 Excel, Python, C#, whatever will all parse it, but you'll save some time with a good library.
-You'll save my time by editing the file with a minimal amount of work.
+You'll save more time by editing the file with a minimal amount of work.
 Sorry.
 You'll need to edit the file in something other than Google sheets.
 Just doesn't like importing the large file.

 ### Deck File